Climate strategy

 Insurance operations

-As part of Sampo Group’s strategic planning processes, external factors impacting Sampo Group’s insurance portfolio are closely followed, including for example windstorms, sea temperature, and flooding.
-Pricing is typically based on claims data and portfolio results (i.e. trends in claims will influence price).
-Physical risks can also affect reinsurance prices.
+As part of Sampo Group’s strategic planning processes, external factors affecting the insurance portfolio are closely monitored.
+These include, for example, developments related to windstorms, sea temperature, and flooding.
+Pricing decisions are typically based on historical claims data and portfolio performance (i.e. observed trends in claims frequency or severity are reflected in pricing).
+Physical climate‑related risks may also influence the cost and availability of reinsurance.

 Investment operations

-Sampo Group’s investments can also be exposed to both physical risks and transition risks, depending on the investment in question.
-Investments are particularly exposed to physical risks in the form of losses incurred from extreme weather events.
+Sampo Group’s investments can be exposed to both physical risks and transition risks, depending on the investment in question.
+Investments can be exposed to physical risks in the form of losses incurred from extreme weather events.
 The transition to a low-carbon society with potentially increasing environmental and climate regulation, more stringent emission requirements, and changes in market preferences could in turn cause transition risks for the Group’s investments and possible revaluation of assets as operating models in carbon intense sectors change.

 Climate scenario analysis

-Sampo Group has together with an external vendor analysed the Group’s investment portfolio's exposure to systemic economic and financial climate change risks in four different climate scenarios over the next 40 years.
+Sampo Group has together with an external service provider analysed the Group’s investment portfolio's exposure to systemic economic and financial climate change risks in four different climate scenarios over the next 40 years.
 The impact on the insurance results was also analysed based on the impact on macroeconomic variables as well as the potential effect on claims related to natural catastrophes, including the consequences for the pricing of insurance contracts.
-Results of the climate scenario analysis are presented in more detail in the annually published Sampo Group sustainability statement, which is part of the Board of Directors’ Report.
+Results of the climate scenario analysis are presented in more detail in the annually published Sampo Group Sustainability Statement, which is part of the Board of Directors’ Report.

 Updated